 CHECK AND DOUBLE CHECK (Radio, 70 minutes, b&w)

 CAMEO: The Rhythm Boys are heard but not seen singing "Three Little Words" to the accompaniment of the Duke Ellington Orchestra in this first feature film to star radio's Amos and Andy.

 REACHING FOR THE MOON (United Artists, 90 minutes, b&w)

 CAMEO: Bing made quite a splash in a cameo appearance in this Douglas Fairbanks Sr. film singing the only song in the movie, Irving Berlin's "When the Folks High Up Do the Mean Low Down."
-Curiously, Bing never recorded the song.
+Curiously, Bing never recorded the song for commercial release.

 CONFESSIONS OF A COED (Paramount-Publix, 74 minutes, b&w)